neuro-inc/cookbook/README.md

 * [Language Recipes](https://github.com/neuromation/ml-recipe-nlp).
 Based on [Microsoft's NLP Notebooks](https://github.com/microsoft/nlp), these let you start building Natural Language Processing systems for various scenarios, such as: Topic Classification, Named Entity Recognition, Question Answering, Sentence Similarity, and more.

+### Music generation

+* [MIDI Generator](https://github.com/neuromation/ml-recipe-midi-generator).
+This recipe demonstrates how to generate MIDI files from scratch and continue existing MIDI files.
+Warning: the recipe contains very catchy notebook.
+Do not forget to watch your surroundings!

 ### Learning

 * [Practical Deep Learning for Coders, v3](https://github.com/neuromation/ml-recipe-course-fast-ai-v3).
 Brought to you by [fast.ai](https://fast.ai), this course aims to make deep learning more comfortable to use, thereby getting more people from all backgrounds involved.